MianSamroze/MianSamroze/README.md

 - 💞️ I’m looking for Money or Investment or funding for my startup.
 - 📫 You can contact me on samrozehashim@gmail.com
 - 😄 Pronouns: Making.
-- ⚡ Fun fact:My age is only 13.
+- ⚡ Fun fact: My age is only 14.

 <!---
 MianSamroze/MianSamroze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.